dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 In mathematics, the Samuelson–Berkowitz algorithm efficiently computes the characteristic polynomial of an n × n {\displaystyle n\times n} matrix who
 3 KB (545 words) - 22:38, 28 March 2017

-Algorithms Unlocked
-Algorithms Unlocked is a book by Thomas H. Cormen about the basic principles and applications of computer algorithms.
-The book consists of ten chapters
-1 KB (64 words) - 23:58, 30 September 2016

 Lychrel number (redirect from 196-algorithm) adding the resulting numbers.
 This process is sometimes called the 196-algorithm, after the most famous number associated with the process.
 In base ten
 15 KB (1,625 words) - 01:11, 10 February 2019